 It will prevent one of them from being forgotten and becoming a bed of disease.

-The mess will happen once, not again and again for every feeder you clean.
+The mess of cleaning will happen once, not again and again for every feeder you clean.

 Bird feeders can spread salmonella among other diseases so it is important to protect your home as well as preventing the spread of disease among our feathered friends.